 Central air conditioning can improve your indoor comfort.
 Are you building a new home or planning to replace your existing air conditioning equipment?

-If so, a basic knowledge of how a central air conditioning system works, as well as factors that influence its efficiency and performance, will help you work with your HVAC contractor to select the equipment that’s right for your home.
+If so, a basic knowledge of how a central air conditioning system works, as well as factors that influence its efficiency and performance, will help you work with your air conditioning contractors Phoenix to select the equipment that’s right for your home.

 Modern Energy Star certified central A/Cs use up to half as much energy as equipment that was built in the 1970s and 20 to 40 percent less energy than systems built just 10 years ago.
 You may be pleasantly surprised by the energy savings you see after investing in a new central air conditioning system.

 Similar to how a forced-air furnace system works, a central A/C cools your home via a system of supply and return ducts that carry cooled air from the cooling equipment into your home and warmed air from your home back to the cooling equipment.
 A modern central air conditioning system is more energy-efficient and less noisy while providing better humidity control than cooling a home with several window units.

 Central air conditioning systems can be built as split systems with the condenser coil and compressor housed in an outdoor unit and the evaporator coil installed as part of the air handler indoors, or as package units that include all of the cooling equipment inside a single unit on an outdoor concrete pad or mounted on the roof.
 In a split system, the evaporator is usually built into the main duct near the furnace (or air handler when the home doesn’t have a furnace).
 In a package system, insulated ducts connect the house to the outdoor unit.